chrisnoonan98675/site/xl-release/how-to/configure-permissions.markdown

 - system administration
 ---

 XL Release includes fine-grained access control that ensures the security of your releases.
-In XL Release, you assign users and/or LDAP groups a [*role*](/xl-release/how-to/configure-roles.html), which determines the global permissions that they have.
+In XL Release, you assign internal and external users to [*roles*](/xl-release/how-to/configure-roles.html) that determine the global permissions that they have.
 Global permissions apply across the entire XL Release system.

 To configure permissions for roles, select **Settings** > **Permissions** from the top menu.
-The Permissions page is only available to users with the *Admin* or *Edit Security* permission.
+The Permissions page is only available to users who have the *Admin* or *Edit Security* global permission.

 ![Permissions](../images/global-permissions.png)